basvanwesting/genetic-algorithm/README.md

 * IndexGenotype: list of 0..n with uniform chance, permutable.
 Initialize with gene-size and gene-value-size (= n).
 * UniqueIndexGenotype: list of 0..n with uniform chance, each index occurs exactly once, permutable.
 Initialize with only gene-value-size (= gene-size = n).
 * MultiIndexGenotype: list of 0..x, 0..y, 0..z, etc... where each gene has it's own index range with a weighted chance depending on the range size.
 Initialize with list of gene-value-sizes (= [x,y,x,etc...]).
-* DiscreteGenotype: list of user defined Gene values with uniform chance, permutable
+* DiscreteGenotype: list of n user defined Gene values with uniform chance, permutable.
+Initialize with gene-size and gene-values (= n).
+* UniqueDiscreteGenotype: list of n user defined Gene values with uniform chance, permutable.
+Initialize with gene-values (= gene-size = n).

 Discarded genotypes:

-* UniqueDiscreteGenotype with arbitrary list of normal numbers, each index number exactly once, ppermutable
-* UniqueDiscreteGenotype with arbitrary list of real numbers, each index number exactly once, ppermutable
 * RangeGenotype with arbitrary normal number range, permutable
 * RangeGenotype with arbitrary real number range, not-permutable
 * UniqueRangeGenotype with arbitrary normal number range, each number occurs exactly once, not permutable